ADGEfficiency/dsr-rl/PITCHME.md

 Create **targets for learning**

-In supervised learning you train a neural network by minimizing the difference between the network output and the correct target for that sample
+Train a neural network by minimizing the difference between the network output and the correct target

-In order to improve our approximation of a value function we need to **create a target** for each sample of experience
+To improve our approximation of a value function we need to create a targets for each sample of experience

 We can then improve our approximation by minimizing a loss function